Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: Results

 To assess the robustness of MoveGCL in real-world deployment scenarios, we investigate its sensitivity to the order in which data from different cities is introduced during continual learning.
-In practice, the arrival of mobility data is often dictated by external factors such as data access regulations, infrastructure development cycles, or institutional collaborations.
-As a result, foundation models intended for long-term, large-scale deployment must remain robust to such variations in data sequencing.

-We simulate this scenario by reversing the order of datasets used in the continual learning phase.
-As shown in Table~\ref{tbl:order}, the performance of MoveGCL remains remarkably consistent, with the vast majority of metrics showing deviations of less than 5\% across original and reversed sequences.
+As shown in Appendix Table~\ref{tbl:order}, the performance of MoveGCL remains remarkably consistent, with the vast majority of metrics showing deviations of less than 5\% across original and reversed sequences.
 This empirical finding confirms the order-invariant learning behavior of our model, demonstrating that MoveGCL can integrate new city data without disrupting previously acquired knowledge, even when the order of exposure varies significantly.
-This property is especially crucial for building scalable and unified mobility foundation models, which must support progressive, privacy-preserving knowledge accumulation in non-i.i.d. settings where data arrives incrementally and asynchronously.
-Order robustness is thus a key enabler for deploying foundation models that can continually evolve while ensuring stable performance and generalization across diverse urban contexts.
+We refer the reader to the detailed analysis in Appendix~\ref{sec:order}.